edgarpf/aws-csaa-tips/README.md

 - The CIDR block must not overlap with any existing CIDR block that's associated with the VPC.

+- Network ACL Rules are evaluated by rule number, from lowest to highest, and executed immediately when a matching allow/deny rule is found.

 - You cannot increase or decrease the size of an existing CIDR block.

 - The first four IP addresses and the last IP address in each subnet CIDR block are not available for you to use, and cannot be assigned to an instance.

 - In an ideal and secure VPC architecture, you launch the web servers or elastic load balancers in the public subnet and the database servers in the private subnet.

+- A bastion host is a special purpose computer on a network specifically designed and configured to withstand attacks.

 ## EC2

+- Instance metadata is data about your instance that you can use to configure or manage the running instance.
+You can get the instance id, public keys, public IP address and many other information from the instance metadata by firing a URL command in your instance to this URL: http://169.254.169.254/latest/meta-data/.

 - The instance retains its associated Elastic IP addresses if it is in the EC2-VPC platform and not on EC2-Classic.

 - If you use PuTTY to connect to your instance via SSH and get either of the following errors, Error: Server refused our key or Error: No supported authentication methods available, verify that you are connecting with the appropriate user name for your AMI.
 You should also verify that your private key (.pem) file has been correctly converted to the format recognized by PuTTY (.ppk).

+- Amazon EC2 has a soft limit of 20 instances per region, which can be easily resolved by completing the Amazon EC2 instance request form where your use case and your instance increase will be considered.
+Limit increases are tied to the region they were requested for.

+- To log in to your instance, you must create a key pair.

 - By default, your instance is enabled for basic monitoring.
 Data is available automatically in 5-minute periods at no charge.